porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

     Is the icon aesthetically pleasing?

 ### Quality assurance
-Go through all the points regarding quality assurance (Grid, Color, Pixel, Naming, metatags, export criteria) and feel free to request the Porsche Design System Team for review.
+Go through all the points regarding quality assurance (grid, color, pixel, naming, metatags, export criteria) and feel free to request the Porsche Design System Team for review.

 ### Export
 Export your icon as svg and share it with the developers.